rsmmr/hilti/doc/binpac/reference/library.rst

 Runtime Library
 ---------------

-This document summarizes the types and function defined in BinPAC++'s standard runtime library.
+This document summarizes the types and function defined in Spicy's standard runtime library.
 These can be accesses by importating the ``binpac`` module.